Center for Heart & Vascular Health

 Problems with speech and language can make it difficult to find the right words to say, to name objects correctly, or to comprehend what others are saying.
 Some people also may experience problems in related skills such as math, reading or writing.
 This does not mean these skills are lost forever.
 Many times, with speech and language therapy, these skills can be relearned or alternate ways of communication are formed.

-After a stroke nerves which control swallowing can be impaired so food, drink or medicines can be swallowed into the lungs.
-The nurse or speech therapist will perform a test before you eat, drink or swallow pills to make sure it is safe for you.
+After a stroke nerves which control swallowing can be impaired so food, drink or medicines can slide into the lungs instead of being swallowed normally.
+In the hospital, the nurse or speech therapist will perform a test before you eat, drink or swallow pills to make sure it is safe for you.
 For some people this may be a temporary condition; for others it can be severe and permanent.
 Your stroke team will work with you and your family to best meet your needs.

 Memory, especially short-term memory, can be affected by a stroke.
 You may not be able to retain what happened five minutes ago or retrieve memories from the past.
 Strokes can affect verbal memory, such as naming items on a shopping list, or visual memory, such as recognizing faces.
 A stroke can cause problems with recalling information, but that does not mean new skills cannot be learned and retained.

 A stroke can affect the ability to pay attention to one side of the visual field.
-Even though there may not be vision problems, the visual field loss may cause a person to bump into walls while walking or trip on objects in the path.
+Even though there may not be vision problems, the inability to pay attention (often to the left side) may cause a person to bump into walls while walking or trip on objects in the path.
 Sometimes this neglect of space can be so severe patients may deny that a body part even belongs to them or will not use one side of the body despite no actual loss of physical ability.
 There can also be difficulty with solving problems such as puzzles or drawing.
 A stroke can also cause problems with reading.
 Physical and occupational therapy can help in regaining balance and eyesight.

 Personality changes can occur after stroke.
 The most common changes are doing things without thinking, social inappropriateness, or a lack of interest in activities.
-Communication with loved ones is key.
+Communication with family and friends is important.
 Making sure everyone knows these behaviors can occur after a stroke may make it easier to seek help if needed.
 The most important thing to remember is these changes are usually normal occurrences after a stroke.
 They can be treated and often overcome in time.